 There are multiple forms dotted throughout the page, too, so you can sign up further down if you decide to do so when learning more about the device.

 The right landing page helps to generate excitement and interest for an upcoming product on Kickstarter.
-If you want to make sure that your innovation gets the attention it deserves, a good landing page can help you to start cultivating your tribe.
+If you want to make sure that your innovation gets the attention it deserves, a good landing page can help you to start cultivating your following.